Results 1 - 10

 - Add to MetaCart

-MapReduce is a programming model and an associated implementation for processing and generating large data sets.
-Users specify a map function that processes a key/value pair to generate a set of intermediate key/value pairs, and a reduce function that merges all intermediate values associated with the same intermediate key.
-Many real world tasks are expressible in this model, as shown in the paper.
+Abstract MapReduce is a programming model and an associated implementation for processing and generating large data sets.
 Programs written in this functional style are automatically parallelized and executed on a large cluster of commodity machines.
-The run-time system takes care of the details of partitioning the input data, scheduling the program’s execution across a set of machines, handling machine failures, and managing the required inter-machine communication.
+The run-time system takes care of the details of partitioning the input data, scheduling the program's execution across a set of machines, handling machine failures, and managing the required inter-machine communication.
 This allows programmers without any experience with parallel and distributed systems to easily utilize the resources of a large distributed system.
 Our implementation of MapReduce runs on a large cluster of commodity machines and is highly scalable: a typical MapReduce computation processes many terabytes of data on thousands of machines.
-Programmers find the system easy to use: hundreds of MapReduce programs have been implemented and upwards of one thousand MapReduce jobs are executed on Google’s clusters every day.
-1
+Programmers find the system easy to use: hundreds of MapReduce programs have been implemented and upwards of one thousand MapReduce jobs are executed on Google's clusters every day.

 EnsemBlue: Integrating distributed storage and consumer electronics